zjwegert/GridapTopOpt.jl/README.md

 **Note**:
 - Currently we include the `Manifest.toml` to ensure the correct branch of `GridapSolvers` is included when instantiating the package.
 This will be removed in future.
-- This branch is protected to ensure the code in `src/` matches that of the paper (TODO).
+- This branch is locked to ensure the code in `src/` matches that of the paper (TODO).

 ---